 Monster Studies on literature have focused on analyzing and understanding the possible significance the monster present in a narrative might have.
 But also, these studies try to answer what type of information a monster can give us regarding the historical period when a book was written.

-Where does the word “monster” comes from?
+Where does the word “monster” come from?
 The word “monster” comes from Latin monstrum a word that stands for “showing”.
-It designates something that stands out of the norm.
+It designates something that stands out from the norm.

 𝑇𝘩𝑒𝑠𝑖𝑠 𝐼: 𝑇𝘩𝑒 𝑀𝑜𝑛𝑠𝑡𝑒𝑟’𝑠 𝐵𝑜𝑑𝑦 𝑖𝑠 𝑎 𝐶𝑢𝑙𝑡𝑢𝑟𝑎𝑙 𝐵𝑜𝑑𝑦

 The monster can be understood as the anxiety or fear of the culture where it was created:

 “The monster is born only at its metaphoric crossroads, as an embodiment of a certain cultural moment – of a time, a feeling, and a place” (p.4).